Updated August 31, 2020

-If you were lucky enough to have some spare change in your pocket, you would jump off the loop long enough have a burger and fries at Mickey Lu's BBQ in Marinette.
+If you were lucky enough to have some spare change in your pocket, you would jump off the loop long enough have a burger at Mickey Lu's BBQ in Marinette.

 Some boys and girls would also jump off the loop to take advantage of one big difference between Michigan and Wisconsin.
 The legal drinking age in Wisconsin was only 18, in Michigan it was 21.